 Can I Stream Movies or Music on a Cruise?

 Second, given the Internet speed, you could see some lagging or lower-quality pictures.
 Many reports from users complain about streaming troubles.
 We’ve personally have had issues as well in tests we’ve done on cruises.
+It’s possible, but there can be some hiccups.

 Are There Data Caps on the Plans?